QazmoQwerty/trex/docs/trex-spec.md

 >>> x*y for x in foo for y in foo where x*y != 0
 1, 2, 3, 2, 4, 6, 3, 6, 9
 ```

+## Built-in Definitions

+Trex provides a variety of built in definitions, see [here](builtin-defs.md) for a detailed list.